Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### In progress
+#### In progress - Version 8.6

-- Improve auto-hide navigation window after a delay when it was displayed by tray icon popup and no interaction.
-- Add lunar months board with meanings, lettriqs, study tools, edition and export.
+- Add option to add book name and verse reference to parashah labels.

 #### 2021.08.10 - Version 8.5